CSCfi/csc-user-guide/docs/data/ida/using_ida.md

 ida download <em>target_in_ida local_file</em>
 </pre>

-For example command:
+For example in Puhti, command:
 ```text
 ida upload test123/data1 test_data
 ```
-will upload file: _test_data_ from Taito to the IDA staging area and store the data there to directory _test123_ with name _data1_.
+will upload file: _test_data_ from Puhti to the IDA staging area and store the data there to directory _test123_ with name _data1_.
 The directory test123 will be automatically created to the staging area, if it does not already exist.

 If your download a directory, the downloaded files are stored to Puhti as a zip archive.
 Thus you should define the local target file to have name extension .zip.
 For example:
 ```text